 We currently have, and historically have had, a diverse customer base.
+For Fiscal 2014, one individual customer represented approximately 11% of our total revenues and no other individual customer represented greater than 10% of our total revenues.
 For Fiscal 2013, one individual customer represented approximately 13% of our total revenues and no other individual customer represented greater than 10% of our total revenues.
-For Fiscal 2012 and Fiscal 2011, no individual customer represented greater than 10% of our total revenues.
+For Fiscal 2012, no individual customer represented greater than 10% of our total revenues.